Congress' K'taka unit opposes any proposal to cut govt employees' salary

-With Chief Minister B S Yediyurappa indicating that government employees may have to face salary cuts in coming month given the the state's precarious financial condition following the lockdown due to coronavirus, Karnataka Congress on Tuesday, vehemently opposed any such move.
+Karnataka Congress on Tuesday vehemently opposed any possible move to cut salaries of government employees, which was indicated by Chief Minister B S Yediyurappa given the state's precarious financial condition following the lockdown due to coronavirus.
 In an interview to a private Kannada news channel on Monday, Yediyurappa had reportedly said, after analysing the situation the government will have to take a call regarding payment of salary to employees next month.

 "The Chief Minister said this month salary will be given, but there is need to think about it in the given situation.
 I appeal to the Chief Minister, whether it is government employees or employees of any non governmental organisations- no attempt should be made to cut their salaries," the Karnataka Congress chief D K Shivakumar said.
 Speaking to reporters here, he said, "we have told them not to work, no government so far has reached a wretched state- that it cannot pay its employees."
 The Government should stop developmental works of PWD, irrigation, social welfare or any other department, which they have not been able to start so far, Shivakumar said, adding that "ensuring livelihood of the people should be priority...